Try IrisGPT for free on your own data

 What types of data are used in predictive analytics for customer support?

 Data sources for predictive analytics include customer interactions, purchase history, customer feedback, social media, and more.
-These data points are used to build models that predict customer behavior and support requirements.
+These data points are used to build models that predict future customer behavior and support requirements.

 How does predictive analytics enhance the efficiency of customer support teams?